American Prairie (nature reserve): Wildlife-friendly ranch management

-Bison and cattle ranching
+Reactions by cattle ranchers and legislators

 The reception for the creation of the reserve among the ranchers in the sparsely populated area has been mixed.
 There has been a strong reaction from many who intend to continue grazing cattle.
 Bison in Montana are a controversial topic although they are raised for meat in other parts of Montana and throughout the United States.
 The idea of free-ranging bison in the area raises concerns about disease with anything from anthrax and mad cow disease to the dreaded bovine brucellosis, competition for forage by elk and deer, public safety and damage to private property such as fencing.
 Evidence of the continuing concerns can be seen in signs posted with the message "Save The Cowboy, Stop The American Prairie Reserve" and organized opposition such as the United Property Owners of Montana and the Ranchers Stewardship Alliance of South Phillips County.
 The designation of the Upper Missouri River Breaks National Monument in 2001 was viewed by some ranchers as a federal land grab that would ultimately displace them although it allowed for the continuation of existing grazing permits.
 There is a sentiment that the reserve is threatening and lacks respect for a culture that for more than 150 years has preserved the unplowed prairie that now makes this the ideal location where the vision to return this landscape to what it was like before white settlers arrived can be fulfilled.
 Ranching families are losing their neighbors as cattle ranches are purchased for the reserve.
 A longtime rancher and property owner, who is within the bounds of the planned reserve, says this is an assault on her business, culture and those living and working here and that the area is good for growing production livestock which has been the highest purpose of the land for over 100 years.